Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Results

 \subsection{Seeing double from a single shot}

-The first set of results concerns the analysis of diffraction patterns produced by two particles struck by the same XFEL shot, known as ``double-hits''.
-Although they are of lower scientific relevance compared to two-color diffraction images, they serve as a valuable probe for investigating the capabilities, performance, and key features of \emph{Dichography}.
+The second set of results concerns the analysis of diffraction patterns produced by two particles struck by the same XFEL shot, known as ``double-hits'', and they serve as a valuable probe for investigating the capabilities, performance, and key features of \emph{Dichography}.

 Here, pairs of silver nanoparticles, simultaneously present in the XFEL focus, are intercepted by a single light pulse delivered by SwissFEL \cite{nolting2023swiss}.
 When the particles are far enough apart, the interference term between the two scattered fields is not resolved by the detector.
 The recorded diffraction image is, in practice, the incoherent sum of the two intensities, suitable for imaging with \emph{Dichography}.
 The two retrieved \emph{frames} correspond to the electron density of the two different particles.
-Further experimental information are provided in Appendix \ref{subsec:SwissFELExp}.
+Further experimental information is provided in \methods \ref{subsec:SwissFELExp}.

-The first \emph{dichographic} imaging is shown in Fig.~\ref{fig:SFEL_single}.
+A first \emph{double-hit} reconstruction is shown in Fig.~\ref{fig:SFEL_single}.
 The images of the two particles in Fig.~\ref{fig:SFEL_single}b and \ref{fig:SFEL_single}c are the two frames retrieved from the experimental diffraction pattern reported in Fig.~\ref{fig:SFEL_single}a, without prior information regarding the particles’ shape, size, or orientation.
 The reconstructions reveal that the experimental image is produced by two silver nanocubes of slightly different sizes and alignment.
 Due to the cubic structure of the two samples and their orientation, each cube produces strong streaks with four-fold symmetry in the diffraction image.
 A total of eight streaks can be indeed identified in the diffraction pattern in Fig.~\ref{fig:SFEL_single}a.